yaacov/kubectl-mtv-mcp/docs/building.md

 # Build the server
 make build

-# The binary will be in the current directory
+# The binary will be in the bin directory
-./kubectl-mtv-mcp --version
+./bin/kubectl-mtv-mcp --version
 ```

 ## Development Commands